-Aim of study: This study aims to analyse how psychological factors related to the Covid-19 tockdo fected the frequency of wine consumption among Iberian consumers.
+Aim of study: This study aims to analyse how psychological factors related to the Covid-19 lockdown affected the frequency of wine consumption among Iberian consumers.

-empr sing 4489 observations from Portu-Area of study: To achieve this goal, we used data collected from an online survey in Europe guese and Spanish samples.
+Area of study: To achieve this goal, we used data collected from an online survey in Europe comprising 4489 observations from Portuguese and Spanish samples.

-Material and methods: Using an ordered probit model, we analysed the wine consumption frequency as a function of a set of explanatory variables related to psychological factors and also sociodemographic variables, in tivation, elated variables and consumption characterisation.
+Material and methods: Using an ordered probit model, we analysed the wine consumption frequency as a function of a set of explanatory variables related to psychological factors, sociodemographic variables, consumption characterisation and channels of trade variables.